 “We don’t conquer Antarctica, we are just allowed to go through it.”

 Mark Beaumont’s record of cycling around the world in less than 80 days knocked off an impressive 44 days off the previously held one.
 He talked about his experience of such ultra-endurance cycling treks.
-Mark had already circled the world in an adventure on his own, as well as completed a North to South tour of Africa.
+Mark had already circled the world in an adventure on his own, no team involved, as well as completed a North to South tour of Africa.

 But on his major endeavour he relied on a strong team he put together.
 They worked with facts and according to a strict plan.
 Mark never stopped cycling before reaching his 16 hours daily target, to reach the average of 240 miles in distance.